-Day 12: Thekkady
+Day 12: Thekkady Meals: B, L, D

-Rise early this morning to walk through the park, searching for wildlife such as elephants, wild dog, barking deer, mouse deer and the rarely seen spotted tiger.
+Rise early this morning to walk through the park, searching for wildlife such as elephants, wild dog, barking deer, mouse deer and the elusive Bengal tiger.
 If you do not wish to join the walk, please notify your National Escort or Local Guide for alternative arrangements.

-Enjoy the afternoon at leisure before viewing a Kalaripayattu Martial Arts performance this evening.
+Later visit a local spice village and market, before viewing a Kalaripayattu Martial Arts performance this evening.